Ocular neuralgia

 The general malaise of ocular neuralgia can be described as a constant pain around the eyes It can become sharp or sharp.

-It can also be accompanied by other symptoms, such as:
+It may also be accompanied by other symptoms, such as:

 • Nausea and vomiting